Aero (American airline)

 Aero, legally Aero Technologies, Inc., is an American air carrier headquartered in Van Nuys, California.
-The airline operates point-to-point flights between and within California, Colorado, Idaho, Nevada, New Jersey, and Utah in the United States and Baja California Sur in Mexico.
+The airline operates point-to-point flights between and within California, Colorado, Idaho, Nevada, New Jersey, Utah, and Hawaii in the United States and Baja California Sur in Mexico.

 History

 The airline was founded in 2019 by Garrett Camp, the co-founder of Uber.
+In August 2022, Aero secured a $65m capital raise, $50m in Series B funding and $15m in convertible notes, which brought a total valuation to $300m.

+Aero UK

+Aero UK, which operated a mixed fleet of Embraer ERJ-135 and Embraer Legacy 600 aircraft under a UK AOC, sought to establish itself in the semi-private and charter market following Aero’s expansion from the United States.
+Flights to Nice and Geneva from London started in December 2021.
+Aero UK added Milan in March 2022.

+However, due to ongoing operational and commercial challenges, it ceased all flight operations by October 2023.

 Corporate affairs

 For regulatory purposes, Aero is set up as public charter operator.
 Aircraft are operated by subsidiary USAC Airways 695, LLC and Aero resells seats on the aircraft to the public.